More articles Friday 19 August 2011 9:45pm

-Hilary Spurling said: “I'm proud and pleased to be in the company of so many of my favourite writers, who've already won this first and most elegant of book prizes.”
+Hilary Spurling, who won the biography prize for her book Burying the Bones: Pearl Buck in China, said: 'I'm proud and pleased to be in the company of so many of my favourite writers, who've already won this first and most elegant of book prizes'.

 Past winners of the awards include figures of global literary distinction, such as DH Lawrence, Graham Greene, Evelyn Waugh, Muriel Spark, Angela Carter and Martin Amis.